407-610-2417

 3. Structure Your Content for AI Readability

-It’s easier for AI to extract data from pages that are well-structured and easy to scan.
+It’s easier for AI to extract data from well-structured, easy-to-scan pages.
 So, when creating high-quality content, organize it for better readability.

 One format AI-powered search engines like Gemini love is lists.
 Surfer’s data found that in 78% of the cases, AIOs contain either an ordered or unordered list.
 We’ve seen this firsthand, too.
 In our article on AI SEO statistics, the key takeaway section was displayed almost exactly as written in an AI Overview, pulled straight from our page.